benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - **ONE:** The way to render server-side is by exporting a `getServerSideProps` function
-- So for our product details page, instead of retrieving the product data in the browser
+- So for our product details page, instead of retrieving the product data in the browser...
   - It retrieves it within Next's Node server
 - **TWO:** The dynamic route `id` now comes from the `params` context
-- **THREE:** Using the props returned from `getServerSideProps`...
+- **THREE:** Then, using the props returned from `getServerSideProps`...
   - **FOUR:** Next then will pass that data as props to our `ProductPage` component
-  - **FIVE:** And the server will render and return the the same UI as HTML
+  - **FIVE:** And the server will render and return the the same UI, but as HTML
   - It doesn't need a loading state since it doesn't render server-side until it has the data
 - **SIX:** Similar to CSR, SSR calls the API and renders the HTML on **every request**
   - As a result...
   - The data once again can be constantly changing or even user-specific
-  - And the server will return HTML with the most up-to-date UI as we'd expect
+  - And the server will return HTML with the most up-to-date UI, as we'd expect
-- The server could even retrieve the related products data
+- The server could even retrieve the related products data in `getServerSideProps`
   - And return the HTML for that as well

 /////